bytex-solutions/snamp/docs/configuration.md

 * [Cellar and Hazelcast](https://karaf.apache.org/manual/cellar/latest-4/#_core_runtime_and_hazelcast)

 ## Security
 SNAMP uses the same list of users when accessing SNAMP shell, REST API and SNAMP Web Console.
 Configuration of all users can be found in `<snamp>/etc/users.properties`.
-SNAMP uses roles defined by Apache Karaf:
+SNAMP shares authorization roles with Apache Karaf:
-*
+* Role **admin** can change any configuration element of SNAMP or Apache Karaf
+* Role **viewer** is able to use read-only shell commands and SNAMP Web Console.
+Relationship between shell commands and roles you can see [here](https://bitbucket.org/bytex-solutions/snamp/src/master/assembly/src/main/resources/etc/org.apache.karaf.command.acl.snamp.cfg).

-If you wish to integrate authentication and authorization with enterprise-level registry of users please use this [Security Guide](https://karaf.apache.org/manual/latest/security).
+> If you wish to integrate authentication and authorization with enterprise-level registry of users please use this [Security Guide](https://karaf.apache.org/manual/latest/security).

+By default SNAMP Web Console and shell is available using user `karaf` with password `karaf`.